mihait155/ConvexHullClassifier/README.md

 ![Athlete example](screenshot1.png)

+The blue points are the athletes, and the red lines make up their convex hull.
+If a new athlete is inside the convex hull, it is of interest.
+As our database grows, the convex hull's accuracy to classify data increases.

 This mechanism can be extended to any dimension.
 If we consider that we have 3 relevant attributes for a professional athlete, every athlete will become a point in a 3D space.
 If we consider 4 attributes, we are in 4D and so on.
 After 3D, it becomes impossible to visualize.

 This program supports calculation of multidimensional convex hulls and classification of multidimensional data points.
-It contains as example a data set of customers of a company, with 6 attributes, meaning that each customer will be a point in a 6D space.
+It contains as an example a data set of customers of a company, with 6 attributes, meaning that each customer will be a point in a 6D space.

 Binaries are available in "dist" folder.
 Python packages used: tkinter, scipy, numpy